anonymousc555/sui-workshop/README.md

 # Sui Move

-This repository contains my first Sui Move program, designed to perform basic arithmetic operations—*addition* and *subtraction*—using the Move smart contract language on the Sui blockchain.
+This repository contains my first Sui Move program, designed to perform basic arithmetic operations—*addition* and *subtraction*—using the Move language on the Sui blockchain.

 ## 📘 Description